High-Energy Physics with the ATLAS Experiment at the CERN Large Hadron Collider

 My research is in the field of experimental high-energy physics (HEP).
 The goal of HEP is to uncover the basic building blocks of nature and the forces between them.
 In our current understanding of nature, called the “Standard Model”, the building blocks are quarks and leptons, while the forces are mediated by gauge bosons.
-The focus of my current research is the ATLAS experiment at the CERN Large Hadron Collider (LHC).
-This allows ATLAS to probe the smallest distance scales and potentially produce new heavy states of matter.
-Most physicists in HEP believe that the Standard Model is an incomplete, low energy approximation of a more fundamental theory of nature.
-If true, ATLAS will be in an excellent position to discover particles, forces, and perhaps even dimensions of space that are entirely new and beyond the Standard Model.
-With the data collected so far, our group has searched for new gauge bosons (W’ and Z’), new strongly interacting particles called “technihadrons”, vector like quarks, and dark matter.
+The focus of my current research is the ATLAS experiment at the CERN Large Hadron Collider.
+The BU group has used ATLAS data to measure Standard Model processes (W and Z cross sections, WWW final states, production of top quarks) and to search for new physics (new gauge bosons (W’ and Z’), new strongly interacting particles called “technihadrons”, vector like quarks, and dark matter).

 “Search for triboson W±W±W∓ production in pp collisions at √s = 8 TeV with the ATLAS detector”, ATLAS Collaboration, Eur.
 Phys.
 J. C 77 (2017) 141.